adamsteer/f4g-oceania-pdal/workshop/4-python-and-pdal.md

     },
     {
       "type":"writers.las",
-      "filename":"file-filtered.laz"
+      "filename":"inverted-bathymetry.laz"
       "compression":"laszip"
     }
 ]
 ```

+Copy and paste the pipeline into something like `invert-z.json`

-The python function looks like this:
+The python function `invert_z` looks like this:

 ```
 def invert_z(Ins, Outs):